codr4life/snabl/README.md

 Snabl supports dispatching functions on multiple arguments.
 Each function name may have multiple implementations, as long as they have the same number of arguments with different types.

 #### Gradual Typing
-Snabl allows but doesn't require specifying types of function arguments and variables.
+Snabl allows but doesn't require specifying types of values, `A` may be used to allow any type.

 #### Fixation
 Snabl allows reordering functions and arguments within expressions.
 Expressions may be enclosed in ```()```, which evaluates the enclosed expression separately; and divided using ```,```, which evaluates the rest separately.